VaniaBodnariuk/reengineering-lab1/README.md

 10. Field names (`W`, `H`) should start with lowercase letter (unless it is a constant)
 11. Replace `W`/`H` with `weight`/`height` (meaningful naming)
 12. `take`/`put` should be `get`/`set` (java naming convention)
-13. Make the class `immutable` (`final` class and properties, no setters or setters instantiate new object)
+13. Make the class `immutable` (`final` class and properties, no common setters; only setters that instantiate a new object are allowed)
 14. Extract BMI calculation logic to a separate method
 15. Use logical `&&` `||` instead of bitwise `&` `|` in conditional statements
 16. Add input validation -> `checkPositivityOf(values)`